mdn/webextensions-examples/react-es6-popup/README.md

   syntax and [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html).
 * How to continuously build code as you edit files.
 * How to customize [web-ext][web-ext] for your extension's specific needs.
+* How to structure your code in reusable ES6 modules.

 ## Usage